 Boot things up by using::

-You can then deploy nedge cluster with swift gateway by simple doing::
+You can then deploy nedge cluster with cinder gateway by simple doing::

 juju deploy -n 10 nexentaedge

 And finally add relation to subordinate nedge-cinder charm::